voidoperator/leelo/README.md

 - Pre-commit forces lint script to run.
 - Axios is used for all API calls.
 - Relative-Time used to parse Reddit API's epoch time.
-- Jest and React Testing Library are used for unit testing.

 # Contributing